 Beyond the door was a huge garden in the middle of the temple complex.
 Nature had completely taken the place over: it had a canopy of jungle trees instead of a ceiling, and thick brown roots jutted up everywhere among the tall grasses, dwarfing stone blocks and benches.
 Aside from the occasional swishing of grass in the gentle breeze, it was completely quiet.
 A strange feeling came over them as they looked around; something about the garden felt ancient and sacred, like Yolei had felt when she first saw the temple.

-"Watch your step," Hawkmon remarked as he almost stumbled over a root.
+"Watch your step," Hawkmon said as he almost stumbled over a root.
 "I don't think there's a path."

 "What do we do now?"
 Palmon asked, scratching her flower.
 "I don't see anything very special in here."

 Tentomon flew higher up and looked ahead.
 In the center of the garden sat a deep rectangular hole.
 He couldn't see the bottom, but he noticed a trail of stone steps leading down its sides.
-"Oh, there's something here!" he announced, flying towards it.
+"There's something here!" he said, flying towards it.
 "Izzy, come look!"

-Izzy started after his partner, gingerly stepping over the chaotic roots as he wondered just what lay ahead.
+Izzy started after him, gingerly stepping over the chaotic roots as he wondered just what lay ahead.
 Mimi pushed her limp hair out of her eyes and followed behind him with Palmon, strangely quiet.
 Yolei and Hawkmon brought up the rear, still taking in the eerie atmosphere.

 "I suppose it could be…" Izzy said.